-Rachel will be leading a course entitled ‘Exploring Ethics’, a two-week, interactive programme which provides students with a platform to build and refine essential communication skills while examining theories of ethics, moral development, clashes between ethical systems, and ethics in the workplace.
-The course will be centred on experiential learning, practical exercises and projects grounded in real-life scenarios.
+Rachel led course entitled ‘Exploring Ethics’, a two-week, interactive programme which provided students with a platform to build and refined essential communication skills while examining theories of ethics, moral development, clashes between ethical systems, and ethics in the workplace.
+The course was centred on experiential learning, practical exercises and projects grounded in real-life scenarios.

 Innovation and Design Thinking